aabbtree77/aabbtree77.github.io/README.md

     ```

     Here "main" can sometimes become "master" depending on what "git remote show origin" indicates.

+- A custom domain on github pages with the source branch "main" adds a file CNAME to remotes/origin/main, which results in the push failure with the message

+    ```
+    Updates were rejected because the remote contains work that you do not have locally.
+    ```

+    Run

+    ```
+    git config pull.rebase false
+    git pull origin main
+    ```

+    One can set "git config pull.rebase true", it does not matter, what changes is only the commit history, not the result.

-- Rewind to a particular commmit in the **additional local copy** of the repo:
+- Sometimes this is also useful: Rewind to a particular commmit in the **additional local copy** of the repo:

     ```console
     git log --pretty=format:"%h - %ad : %s"